sitamet/gptpo/README.md

 #### Create the system prompt.

-In your working diretory, save the system prompt text in a file named `systemprompt.txt`.
+In your working directory, save the system prompt text in a file named `systemprompt.txt`.

 ```shell
 cd demo